biocommando/destination-underworld/dataloss/editor/scripting_readme.txt

 Event definitions have the following format: on [event_name] trigger_type: trigger_value do action_type: parameters

 The event name is optional.
-If the name has the format "overrides_OTHER_EVENT_NAME_for_mode_GAME_MODIFIER_FLAGS" the event overrides another event but only if the game modifier flags equal the GAME_MODIFIER_FLAGS.

 Trigger types and values (if nothing is stated about the value, it's just used as is):